Danny Blanchflower: Playing career

 In 1962 he helped Spurs win the FA Cup, scoring a penalty in the final against Burnley.
 In 1963 he captained his side to victory over Atlético Madrid in the final of the European Cup Winners' Cup.

 During his time with Spurs he also had a short spell with Toronto City, alongside fellow Football League players Stanley Matthews and Johnny Haynes.

 Making his debut in 1949, he earned 56 caps for Northern Ireland, and in 1958 captained his country when they reached the quarter-finals of the FIFA World Cup.
 He was the first Northern Irishman to achieve a half century of caps when he played against Wales in 1962.

 On 4 December 1957 he captained the Northern Ireland team against Italy in Belfast, in a bad tempered game that came to be known as the "Battle of Belfast"; Blanchflower attempted to keep the peace as the game turned nasty.

 He finally announced his retirement as a player of 5 April 1964 at the age of 38, having played nearly 400 games in all competitions for Spurs and captained them to four major trophies.

 In 1965, Blanchflower briefly came out of retirement to play for Durban City.
 Blanchflower played three times for the club in South Africa's National Football League (NFL).

 Style of play

 Considered to be the brains of the great Tottenham team of the 1960s, Blanchflower played as a defensive midfielder at right half and was known particularly for his accurate passing, his ability to dictate the tempo of the game and his inspiring leadership.

-Career as manager
+Managerial career

 Following his retirement as a player, Blanchflower coached at Spurs for a number of years, and double-winning manager Bill Nicholson intended for Blanchflower to be his long-term successor.
 When Nicholson resigned from the club in 1974 however, Blanchflower found himself being passed over in favour of Terry Neill, and subsequently left the club himself.
 He became manager of Northern Ireland for a spell in 1976, and was then appointed as Chelsea boss.
 However, he won only five of his 32 games in charge and he left them in September 1979.